Rock 'n' Roll History for

 September 9

-Former music mogul Jonathan King was released on bail after being arrested in Surrey, England on suspicion of historical child sex offences.
-King reached #4 in the UK and #17 in America in 1965 with "Everyone's Gone To The Moon" before going on to work with Genesis and the Bay City Rollers.
+Former music mogul Jonathan King was released on bail after being arrested in Surrey, England on suspicion of historical child sex offenses.
+King reached #4 in the UK and #17 in America in 1965 with "Everyone's Gone To The Moon" before going on to work with Genesis and The Bay City Rollers.

 September 9